-A sensible question that you might be asking if you’ve seen my website or my bio.
+A sensible question that you might be asking if you’ve seen our content or my bio.

 The first thought might be...”so, James, does this mean you are going to help me to transform my body with weights and high intensity interval training?”